15thai/SupplementaryMethod_CellProfiler/README.md

 ## Acknowledgments

-* This is the modified version from original pipeline found at [1]
+* CellProfiler pipeline is the modified version from original pipeline found at [1]

 ## Supplementary References
 [1] S. Singh, X. Wu, V. Ljosa, M. Bray, F. Piccioni, D. E. Root, J. G. Doench, J. S. Boehm, and A. E. Carpenter.
 "Morphological profiles of RNAi-induced gene knockdown are highly reproducible but dominated by seed effects."
 PLoS One 10, no. 7 (2015)